-SECTION 1.
-INTRODUCTION
+SECTION 1 INTRODUCTION

-- 1.1 Title.
-This Title shall be known as "THE SUSANVILLE INDIAN RANCHERIA CALIFORNIA ENVIRONMENT OFF-RESERVATION IMPACT CODE." - 1.2 Authority.
-This Title is enacted pursuant to the inherent sovereign powers of the Tribe pursuant to Article VI of the Constitution, and pursuant to the powers of the Business Council pursuant to Article VI, Section 2.a, of the Constitution. - 1.3 Purpose.
-The basic purposes of this Code are to: - 1.3.1 Inform Inform the Tribe and the public about the potential significant offreservation environmental impacts of any (1) expansion or significant renovation or modification of an existing Tribal Gaming Facility and/or (2) significant excavation, construction, or development associated with a Tribal Gaming Facility or proposed Tribal Gaming Facility. - 1.3.2 Identify Identify ways that environmental impacts of the aforementioned activities can be avoided or significantly reduced through the use of reasonable alternative or mitigation measures such as changes in the construction plans. - 1.3.3 Disclosure Disclose to the public the reasons why the Business Council approved a Gaming Facility construction plan if significant off-reservation environmental impacts are likely to occur. - Scope or Coverage of This Ordinance.
-This ordinance shall apply solely to studies of and decisions related to the potential off-reservation impacts of any: - 1.4.1 Expansion or significant renovation or modification of an existing Tribal Gaming Facility; and - 1.4.2 Significant excavation, construction, or development associated with a Tribal Gaming Facility or proposed Tribal Gaming Facility. - 1.5 Repeal of Prior Laws, and Effect of Repeal.
-All titles, chapters and sections of the Tribal Code which pertain to the environment and are in effect as of the date that this Code becomes operative, are hereby repealed as to Gaming Activities only, and all other laws, or parts thereof, inconsistent with the provisions of this
+- 1.1 Title This Title shall be known as "THE MECHOOPDA INDIAN TRIBE OF CHICO RANCHERIA TRIBAL ENVIRONMENT OFF-RESERVATION IMPACT CODE." - 1.2 Authority This Title is enacted pursuant to the inherent sovereign powers of the Tribe pursuant to Article VIII, Section 3(a) of the Constitution. - 1.3 Purpose The basic purposes of this Code are to: - 1.3.1 Inform Inform the Tribe and the public about the potential significant offreservation environmental impacts of any (1) expansion or significant renovation or modification of an existing Tribal Gaming Facility and/or (2) significant excavation, construction, or development associated with a Tribal Gaming Facility or proposed Tribal Gaming Facility. - 1.3.2 Identify Identify ways that environmental impacts of the aforementioned activities can be avoided or significantly reduced through the use of reasonable alternative or mitigation measures such as changes in the construction plans. - 1.3.3 Disclose Disclose to the public the reasons why the Tribal Council approved a Gaming Facility construction plan if significant off-reservation environmental impacts are likely to occur. - Scope or Coverage of This Ordinance.
+This ordinance shall apply solely to studies of and decisions related to the potential off-reservation impacts of any: - 1.4.1 Expansion or significant renovation or modification of an existing Tribal Gaming Facility; and - 1.4.2 Significant excavation, construction, or development associated with a Tribal Gaming Facility or proposed Tribal Gaming Facility. - 1.5 Repeal of Prior Laws, and Effect of Repeal All titles, chapters and sections of the Tribal Code which pertain to the environment and are in effect as of the date that this Code becomes operative, are hereby repealed as to Gaming Activities

-Code with regard to Gaming Activities are hereby repealed.

-- 1.6 Construction.
-In construing the provisions of this Code, unless the context otherwise requires, the following shall apply: - 1.6.1 This Code shall be liberally construed to effect its purpose and to promote substantial justice. - 1.6.2 Words in the present tense include the future and past tenses. - 1.6.3 Words in the singular number include the plural, and words in the plural number include the singular. - 1.6.4 Words of the masculine gender or neuter include masculine and feminine genders and the neuter. - Severability.
-If any section of this Code is invalidated by a court of competent jurisdiction, the remaining sections shall not be affected thereby. - 1.8 Effective Date.
-This Code shall be effective upon certification by the Business Council under the Tribal Constitution.
+- only, and all other laws, or parts thereof, inconsistent with the provisions of this Code with regard to Gaming Activities are hereby repealed. - 1.6 Construction In construing the provisions of this Code, unless the context otherwise requires, the following shall apply: - 1.6.1 This Code shall be liberally construed to effect its purpose and to promote substantial justice. - 1.6.2 Words in the present tense include the future and past tenses. - 1.6.3 Words in the singular number include the plural, and words in the plural number include the singular. - 1.6.4 Words of the masculine gender or neuter include masculine and feminine genders and the neuter. - Severability If any section of this Code is invalidated by a court of competent jurisdiction, the remaining sections shall not be affected thereby. - 1.8 Effective Date.
+This Code shall be effective on certification by the Tribal Council.

-SECTION 2.
-DEFINITIONS
+SECTION 2 DEFINITIONS

-- 2.1 "Cumulative Impacts" means two or more individual effects which, when considered together, are considerable or which compound or increase other environmental impacts. - 2.2 "Environmental Assessment" means an initial study of the environmental impacts of a proposed Project. - Environmental Reports" means any environmental assessment, environmental report, or environmental statement, as the case may be. - 2.4 "Impact" means the direct or primary environmental effects which are caused by the Project and occur at the same time and place. - 2.5 "Mitigation" means avoiding an impact altogether by not taking a certain action or parts of an action; minimizing impacts by limiting the degree or magnitude of the action and its implementation; rectifying the impact by repairing, rehabilitating or restoring the impacted environment; reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; compensating for the impact by replacing or providing substitute resources or environments.
+- 2.1 "Cumulative Impacts" means two or more individual effects which, when considered together, are considerable or which compound or increase other environmental impacts. - 2.2 "Environmental Assessment" means an initial study of the environmental impacts of a proposed Project. - 2.3 "Environmental Reports" means any environmental assessment, environmental report, or environmental statement, as the case may be. - 2.4 "Impact" means the direct or primary environmental effects which are caused by the Project and occur at the same time and place. - 2.5 "Mitigation" means avoiding an impact altogether by not taking a certain action or parts of an action, minimizing impacts by limiting the degree or magnitude of the action and its implementation; rectifying the impact by repairing, rehabilitating or restoring the impacted environment; reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; compensating for the impact by replacing or providing substitute resources or environments.